leobudima/elogii-blog/content/how-to-offer-free-delivery-to-your-customers.md

 canonical = "https://elogii.com/blog/how-to-offer-free-delivery-to-your-customers/"
 categories = ["Last-Mile Delivery"] date = 2020-10-09T10:00:00Z
-description = "In this new post, we take a look at free delivery, and how to offer it to your customers.
-We’ll show you all of the ways you can offer free delivery and how to make it part of your day-to-day delivery, step by step." image = "/blog/uploads/how-to-offer-free-delivery-to-your-customers.jpg" tags = ["Delivery Management Platform", "Last-Mile Delivery", "Ecommerce"] title = "How to Offer Free Delivery to Your Customers?"
+description = "How to offer free delivery to customers?
+How does Amazon do it?
+Explore step-by-step tactics to deliver orders for free even if you operate on a tight budget." image = "/blog/uploads/how-to-offer-free-delivery-to-your-customers.jpg" tags = ["Delivery Management Platform", "Last-Mile Delivery", "Ecommerce"] title = "How to Offer Free Delivery to Your Customers?"